omnetpp/omnetpp/doc/src/userguide/cpp-development.rst

    Creating an |omnet++| project

 This menu item will bring up the :guilabel:`New |omnet++| Project` wizard.
-The wizard lets you create an |omnet++|-specific project, which includes support for NED, MSG and INI file editing, as well as C++ development of simple modules.
+The wizard lets you create an |omnet++|-specific project, which includes support for NED, MSG, and INI file editing, as well as C++ development of simple modules.

 On the first page of the wizard, specify the project name and ensure that the :guilabel:`Support C++ Development` checkbox is selected.